SonNguyen0604/fcaj-workshop-template/content/1-Worklog/1.1-Week1/_index.md

 ### Week 1 Objectives:

-* Connect with team members, form a 5-member group, and establish a communication/work policy for a 5-week sprint.
+* Connect, establish a 5-member team, and agree on a working regulation for a 5-week sprint.
-* Research the fundamentals of High Availability (HA) architecture on AWS and set up the bilingual reporting website infrastructure.
+* Research the overview of High Availability (HA) on AWS and fully configure the bilingual report website infrastructure.

-### Tasks deployed this week:
+### Tasks to Deploy This Week:
 <table>
   <thead>
     <tr>
       <th>Day</th>
-      <th>Tasks</th>
+      <th>Task Description</th>
       <th>Start Date</th>
       <th>End Date</th>
-      <th>Resource / Documentation</th>
+      <th>Reference Resource</th>
     </tr>
   </thead>
   <tbody>